Three Dog Bakery Bake to Nature Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-Free of any plant-based protein boosters, this looks like the profile of a kibble containing a below-average amount of meat.
+When you consider the protein-boosting effect of the flaxseed and alfalfa meal, this looks like the profile of a dry product containing a moderate amount of meat.

-Three Dog Bakery Bake to Nature is a grain-based kibble using a moderate amount of chicken, lamb or fish as its main sources of animal protein, thus earning the brand 3.5 stars.
+Three Dog Bakery Bake to Nature is a plant-based dry dog food using a moderate amount of chicken or fish meals as its main sources of animal protein, thus earning the brand 3.5 stars.

 A Final Word